 The legal parents retain the privilege of reasonable visitation, consent to adoption, determining a child’s religious affiliation, making burial plans if the child passes away, and the responsibility for support.
 The residual parental rights of a parent can be terminated by a court by separate petition.
 A court can terminate residual parental rights of one parent without affecting the rights of the other parent.
 The residual responsibility for support ensures that the guardian can reasonably expect the legal parent to provide child support, and can file for child support in court.Why does adult guardianship have to be reported annually to the court?

 Adult guardianship is designed to protect the interest of incapacitated adults; adults who are disabled, are mentally ill, or who have special needs.
 Greenlight legal services represents caregivers in the court process that enables the guardian to make financial, medical, and legal decisions for the incapacitated adult, and simultaneously deprives the incapacitated adult of many of their rights in order to protect their well-being.
 The incapacitated adult will no longer have certain privileges that are given to other adults, such as the right to vote or to obtain a driver’s license.
 Due to the seriousness of the loss of individual rights, adult guardianship requires proof from a medical professional that it is in the best interest of the incapacitated adult for the guardianship to be granted.
 An annual report must be submitted to the court by the guardian in order to show that the incapacitated adult has not regained capacity and continues to need care.
-The annual report also provides the guardian with a way to indicate to the court that guardianship is no longer needed either because the incapacitated adult is deceased or because the individual has regained capacity and should have their rights restored, so they can and manage their own lives.Please call for a free consultation at 773-728-7800 or 800-572-2390, or simply email us to learn more.
+The annual report also provides the guardian with a way to indicate to the court that guardianship is no longer needed either because the incapacitated adult is deceased or because the individual has regained capacity and should have their rights restored, so they can and manage their own lives.Please call for a free consultation at 773-728-7800 or simply email us to learn more.